pxlsspace/Pxls/developer.md

 Your function's return value should be an object containing an array object in the key `pings` which contains one or more ping objects.
 A ping object contains three keys as shown in the example: `start`, `length`, and `highlight`.
-While not currently used, these values are used to indicate if a message should highlighted as a ping and what section if it if so.
+While not currently used, these values are used to indicate if a message should highlighted as a ping and what section in it if so.

 ## Global Events